Educational Requirements

 Additional Costs:

-- Besides tuition fees, students should also consider additional costs such as hostel fees, mess charges, books, and other academic expenses.
+- Besides tuition fees, students should also consider accommodation, food, books, and other miscellaneous expenses.

 Related Exams